 Electronic Communication Policy: It is the default policy of the Department of Mathematics and Statistics that, without the prior consent of the course instructor, no device may be used for electronic communication in class.
 This shall include cell phones, smart-phones, computers, laptops, and tablets.
 In addition, this includes verbal calling, incoming calls, email, text messaging, the use of cell phone calculators on tests and quizzes, and the use of the wireless capabilities of calculators or other electronic devices.
 Unless given special permission in advance from the course instructor for potential cases of emergency or critical family situations, cell phones must be kept on silent and out of sight (i.e. secured to a person's belt or kept in a bag or purse away from desks).
 Should a student's cell phone be visible, ring, or should the student be engaged in some other form of unauthorized usage that the course instructor finds to be disruptive to the class, the student may be asked to leave class and not return for that class period, and be counted absent for that day.
 Similar restrictions and penalties apply to use of other electronic devices, unless permitted by the instructor for that class period.
+In particular, I will count absent for that day any one texting during this class.

-Please fill out this portion, detach and return to the instructor by Friday January 18, 2013.
+Please fill out this portion, detach and return to the instructor by Friday January 18, 2019.

-By my signature below, I certify that I have received a copy of the course syllabus for MAT 220-(01) taught by Dr. Donald Adongo during the Spring Semester of 2013.
+By my signature below, I certify that I have received a copy of the course syllabus for MAT 220-(03) taught by Dr. Donald Adongo during the Spring Semester of 2019.
 Furthermore, I certify that I have read and understand the contents of the course syllabus.

-Printed Name: ••••• •••
+Printed Name:

-Signature: ••
+Signature:

 Date: